eDenxGT/Library_Management_System/README.md

 1. First register a user
 2. Login to get the JWT token
 3. Use the token in the Authorization header for protected routes

-## Submission
-Please submit your solution by sharing the repository URL with the following email addresses:
-- ananthu.askeva@gmail.com
-- productmanager@tunepath.com
-- hr@tunepath.com